 To protect against the elements.
 The sun can cause serious eye damage in dogs.
 Aussie Shepherds are commonly diagnosed with eye ailments later in life, so preventative measures are very important to me.
 While it’s not realistic for me to carry these 24/7, I take them on trips to high elevations where the UV rays are strong, especially in snowy conditions.
 I only learned about these after our CDT hike in 2017 and wish I’d had them for sections of the Rocky Mountains.
 Outside of thru-hiking, I like to use them when we’re mountain biking on dusty trails, climbing peaks in the winter, sunny days on the water, or doing carpentry projects with debris flying around.

-SOJOS DOG FOOD- Luna is a maniac when it comes to being able to walk long days and big miles off leash, which is a heavy responsibility when it comes to her health and nutrition demands.
+SOJOS DOG FOOD- Luna is a maniac when it comes to being able to walk long days off-leash, which is a heavy responsibility when it comes to her health and nutrition demands.
 Kibble alone, despite being high in calories, just doesn’t cut it for maintaining energy deep into the day.
-Since her working drive is strong, she’s not an enthusiastic eater, and therefore will never overeat.
-Discovering Sojos was a game changer for me because is always psyched to eat.
+Since her working drive is strong and she’s not an enthusiastic eater, she’ll rarely overeat.
+Discovering Sojos was a game changer for me because she is always psyched to eat.

 It’s pretty simple: freeze-dried raw meat and vegetables.
 Using only premium ingredients and lean proteins, Sojos builds and maintains muscle on Luna’s lean figure, and eliminates unnecessary fillers.
 Protein, fat, fiber; that's it.
 Her pace late into the day is incredible, and her body strong and able to recover quickly.
-It’s amazingly efficient- weighs 1/4 that of kibble, and rehydrates to 5 times the dry amount.
-This means we’re able to carry LESS weight, while eating MORE After carrying heavy loads of kibble while trying to uphold an ultralight philosophy, this was a welcome adjustment.
-The best part?
-She really loves it.
+It’s amazingly efficient- weighs 1/4 that of kibble, and rehydrates to 4 times the dry amount.
+This means we’re able to carry LESS weight, while eating MORE.
+She really digs it and it has made a huge difference with lessoning the inevitable calorie-deficency.
 I like to switch up the flavors to keep her enthusiasm and achieve a well-rounded diet.